Last updated: ET

 Safety and security

 Travel to and within areas immediately bordering Colombia is dangerous due to the presence of drug traffickers and criminal organizations and the risk of violence, kidnappings, armed assaults and extortion.
 There have been reports of Canadian, American, British and Australian tourists and foreign oil workers being kidnapped in these areas.
 Armed robberies have also been reported at jungle lodges in the areas of Lower Rio Napo and Cuyabeno National Reserve.

 Curfews and states of emergency may be declared in regions affected by civil unrest, natural disaster or other disruption.
 During a state of emergency, authorities have expanded powers to restore order, including suspension of some constitutional rights and expanded detention powers.

-Street crimes, including purse snatching, car break-ins, thefts, pickpocketing and violent carjackings, are daily occurrences in major cities.
+Petty theft, including purse snatching, car break-ins and pickpocketing is a daily occurrence in major cities.
 Thieves often work in teams, in which one thief diverts the victims’ attention while the other snatches their possessions.
 Groups of street children who sell candy are often engaged in this type of team operation.
-Luggage theft is common at airports, bus terminals, on buses (city and regional) and at other transit points.
-Thefts of backpacks and other small bags are also very common on buses, even when the individual is being careful.
-Thieves can be very creative, such as cutting the purse or bag when you have it between your feet or spilling something on you in order to distract you.
+Luggage theft is prevalent on buses (city and regional), at bus terminals, at airports and at other transit points.
+Thefts of backpacks and other small bags are also very common on buses.
+Thieves can be very creative.
+They will, for example, cut the purse or bag when you have it between your feet or spill something on you in order to distract you.